It’s all well and good to actively seek new customers, but what happens if you ignore your current customer base? Plot twist: they churn.

 You can get ahead of future cases of churn by establishing what went wrong in the first place.
 Figuring out exactly why clients left your custom is a pragmatic, proactive way of avoiding history repeating itself.

 If people are choosing your competitor’s product over your own, and you’re still none-the-wiser after your market research, it’s time to go straight to the horse’s mouth.
-Asking your customers what went wrong is a straightforward way to avoid making the same mistakes again.
+Asking your customers what went wrong is a straightforward way to avoid repeating the same mistakes.

-Your product might be great, with all the bells and whistles, everything pushing you in the direction of the market leader, but poor customer service can truly turn the tables.
+Your product might be great, with all the bells and whistles to push you in the direction of the market leader, but poor customer service can truly turn the tables.
 Whether it’s a technical issue or simply bad communication skills from the dedicated customer support team member, poor customer service is definitely a universal issue that everyone’s faced at some point in their lives.

 A great way to avoid this?
 Practice deep listening, and by this, we mean listen to learn.